LesliePajuelo/wortle/README.md

 - The mystery Pokémon will attack you after each guess, giving you an additional clue as to who it is.
 - There are 3 difficulty modes.
 For example, Gym Leader mode disables the mystery Pokémon attacks.
 - Your stats are shown and you can share your results, like in Wordle.
 When you share results, a random Trainer quote is included from Red/Blue (e.g, "Hi!
 I like shorts!
 They're comfy and easy to wear!" -Youngster).
-- There is a Safari Zone where you can play unlimited Sqwordle, but your activity doesn't contribute to your stats.
+- There is a Safari Zone where you can play unlimited Wortle, but your activity doesn't contribute to your stats.

 ### TODOS